Incisalia mossii hidakupa

 (San Gabriel Mountains) Moss's Elfin

-These are somewhat similar in appearance to the common brown elfin (especially if a bit worn), but I noticed that hidakupa is a much weaker flyer.
+These are somewhat similar in appearance to the common brown elfin, but I noticed that hidakupa is often a weaker flyer.
 Same place, April 26, 2009.

 It took a lot of patience to find these.
 This was my eight or ninth attempt, and I was at this spot for about fifteen minutes and about to leave when the first flew past me.
 I saw a total of four in about an hour.
 Same place, same day.